Bruce Allpress: Biography

 Allpress grew up in Dunedin, the second son of William and Gladys Allpress.
 He began performing in the 1960s in a vaudeville minstrel show called the Cheeseman Singer Series.
 He began working in television drama with a role in the series Hunter's Gold, then spent several years as a regular character on the late 1970s soap opera Close to Home.

 He appeared in many television dramas and also presented on television and radio productions.
 In the mid-1980s, he was a regular on The Billy T. James Show, as well as featuring alongside Tommy Lee Jones in the pirate adventure film Nate and Hayes.
-His most known role is Aldor, archer of Rohan that accidentally shot the first Uruk-hai from their army in the film The Lord of the Rings: The Two Towers.
+He also played the role of a blind piano tuner in The Piano (1993) directed by Jane Campion.
+His most known role is Aldor, archer of Rohan that accidentally shot the first Uruk-hai from their army in the 2002 film The Lord of the Rings: The Two Towers.

-Allpress died on 23 April 2020, aged 89, six months after being diagnosed with amyotrophic lateral sclerosis.
+Allpress died of amyotrophic lateral sclerosis at the age of 89 on 23 April 2020.